FOSS Contributions

 - Example: Saturn#354 - Enhance the "Explanation" section of the documentation

 Finally, the third idea is when you decide to contribute for the project adding more information when you noticed the lack of it.
-It could be something like adding instructions on how to run the automated tests, or how to make the project work with some different tool.

 - Example: node-gitlab-2-github#149 - Dockerize this application